noelmcloughlin/airflow-component/README.md

 Commission your infrastructure inline with [our infra ticket guidelines](https://github.com/noelmcloughlin/airflow-component/blob/master/INFRA.md)

-Logon as airflowservice on each participating host and user, and ensure proxy is published (in ~/.bashrc).
+Logon as airflowservice on each participating host and user.

+Ensure proxy is published ~/.bashrc and ~/airflow-component/installer.sh files if applicable:

     export HTTP_PROXY="http://myproxy:8080"
     export HTTPS_PROXY="http://myproxy:8080"